Khushisidanaa/Employee-attendance-application/README.md

 ## Overview

-<code>► A one stop application created using MERN stack with added location tracking to reduce fraudulent clock-ins</code>
+<code>► A one stop application created using MERN stack with added location tracking to reduce fraudulent clock-ins.
+Clock in your attendance, ask for leave, see your tasks and more ! </code>

 ---